cristobalrosa/udacity-sf-crime/README.md

     Java 1.8.x
     Kafka build with Scala 2.11.x
     Python 3.6.x or 3.7.x

+I have use a docker compose environment for this project so I can run it locally.
 ## Step 1
 * The first step is to build a simple Kafka server.
 * Complete the code for the server in producer_server.py and kafka_server.py.

 **Take a screenshot of your kafka-consumer-console output.
 You will need to include this screenshot as part of your project submission**

 This is an image of the console consumer working on my dev environment (pycharm)